Guide to Australian manufacturing standards, accounting standards, food code, building code and design rules

 The National Construction Code of Australia (NCC) was previously known as the Building Code of Australia (BCA).
 It is published and maintained by the Australian Building Codes Board (ABCB).

-It contains technical provisions for the design and construction of buildings and other structures throughout Australia.
+The NCC contains technical provisions for the design and construction of buildings and other structures throughout Australia.
 It is given legal effect by building regulatory legislation in each State & Territory.
 The legislation consists of an Act of Parliament and subordinate regulations.

 The Australian Building Codes Board mission is to address issues relating to safety, health, amenity and sustainability in the design and performance of buildings through the National Construction Code (NCC) Series, and the development of effective regulatory systems and appropriate non-regulatory solutions

-The National Construction Code Series(NCC) has been developed to incorporate into a single-code all on-site construction requirements for buildings and other structures.
-After 2014 NCC has ceased print publishing.
-It incorporates Volumes I and II of the Building Code of Australia and the Plumbing Code of Australia as Volume III.
+The National Construction Code Series (NCC) has been developed to incorporate into a single-code all on-site construction requirements for buildings and other structures.

-Volume One: pertains primarily to Class 2 to 9 Buildings
+Volume One: pertains primarily to Class 2 to 9 buildings

 Volume Two: pertains primarily to Class 1 and 10 buildings